"Politics is too serious a matter to be left to the politicians", Charles de Gaulle

 The aim of this course is to explore political concepts central to an understanding of the modern world.
-You will develop an in-depth knowledge of the UK and US political systems.
-You will develop your capacity for critical thinking, and your ability to analyse relationships between different aspects of government and politics.
+Students will develop an in-depth knowledge of the UK and US political systems, whilst also developing their capacity for critical thinking, and ability to analyse relationships between different aspects of government and politics.
+Students are considerate of others' views and teachers help to guide conversations to ensure that all viewpoints are covered.
+Cultural capital is also nurtured throughout the course allowing students to become well rounded, dedicated & analytical citizens of the world.

 Component 1: UK Politics (9PLO/ 01)